astyonax/TimingParis/README.md

 * **Steepness** is not important in my opinion: e-bikes, assisted bikes, ..  will come to aid soon.
 * For the **infrastructure**: Have a look [here](http://htmlpreview.github.com/?https://github.com/astyonax/TimingParis/blob/master/StationsBikePark/interactive_map/parkmybike.html) where multi-modal commuters are expected to park their bikes (with OSM data).
 * **Safety**, instead, is indeed a big deal.
-The need for safety and care is already constantly highlighted, for instance, on [Twitter](https://twitter.com/search?q=Paris%20velo&src=typd), and years ago in the [Netherlands](https://bicycledutch.wordpress.com/2011/10/20/how-the-dutch-got-their-cycling-infrastructure/).
+The need for safety is constantly highlighted, for instance, on [Twitter](https://twitter.com/search?q=Paris%20velo&src=typd), and years ago in the [Netherlands](https://bicycledutch.wordpress.com/2011/10/20/how-the-dutch-got-their-cycling-infrastructure/).

 > **NOTA BENE:** *this is still work in progress.
 I don't expect big changes affecting the results, but keep an eye open for mistakes/imprecisions.*